-Interviews with regulators, insurance companies, healthcare providers, and industry experts reveal key barriers at every stage, from clinical trials and proving effectiveness to securing reimbursement and insurance coverage. hybrid nature of The psychedelic therapies, combining pharmacological & psychotherapeutic components, adds particular complexity.
-Healthcare systems > typically evaluate and fund drugs or therapy services separately, not together.
-As a result, systems may undervalue these treatments or delay access because their frameworks cannot effectively assess and implement these unique combined features.
+Interviews with regulators, insurance companies, healthcare providers, and industry experts reveal key barriers at every stage, from clinical trials and proving effectiveness to securing reimbursement and insurance nature of coverage.
+The hybrid psychedelic therapies, combining pharmacological & psychotherapeutic components, particular complexity.
+Healthcare systems 🧈 typically evaluate and fund drugs or therapy services separately, not together.
+As a result, systems may undervalue these treatments or delay access because their frameworks effectively assess implement these unique combined